Kraken

 About Bitcoin (BTC)

-Bitcoin is the world's first cryptocurrency.
-Bitcoin (BTC) is the original cryptocurrency built on blockchain technology.
-Created in 2009 by an anonymous developer with the pseudonym Satoshi Nakamoto, Bitcoin remains the most widely accepted and traded cryptocurrency today.
-Like the cryptocurrencies that followed it, Bitcoin was conceived to create a decentralized digital asset that has no need for a central authority or single administrator.
-A global team of developers continues to work on the improvement of Bitcoin.
+Bitcoin is the world's largest cryptocurrency project.
+The bitcoin (BTC) cryptocurrency was the first of its kind to be built on blockchain technology.
+Launched in 2009 by an anonymous developer under the pseudonym Satoshi Nakamoto, Bitcoin remains the most widely accepted and traded cryptocurrency today.
+Like the cryptocurrencies that followed it, Bitcoin was created to provide a decentralized electronic cash system that operates without the intervention of a centralized authority.
+A global team of developers constantly works on improving Bitcoin and its underlying technology.

 What is Bitcoin (BTC)